springernature/accessibility-guide/README.md

 New accessibility guide content is added in the guidelines folder using a numbering system for ordering, this gets around jekyll's need for a date when using 'posts'.

+Please add a permalink to the correct title removing the number from the start.

 The app is deployed using halfpipe to

 dev: http://accessibility-guidelines.dev.private.springernature.io/